ngs-docs/angus/analyzing_nanopore_data.rst

 4. What is the Oxford Nanopore error profile?
 5. Does it do badly in any regions, which ones?
 Why?

-Fix the assembly with nanopolish
+Fix the assembly using nanopolish
 ================================

+The program `nanopolish <https://github.com/jts/nanopolish>`__ will align your reads to the assembly and compute a consensus.
+This will take some time.

-There are Run these commands using your reads and your assembly:
+Run these commands using your reads and your assembly:
 ::

     # Copy the nanopolish model files into the working directory